First Philippine Republic: Background

 In 1896, the Philippine Revolution began against Spanish colonial rule.
 In 1897, Philippine forces led by Aguinaldo signed a ceasefire with the Spanish authorities and Aguinaldo and other leaders went into exile in Hong Kong.
 In April 1898, the Spanish–American War broke out.
 The U.S. Navy's Asiatic Squadron, then in Hong Kong, sailed to the Philippines to engage the Spanish naval forces.
 On May 1, 1898, the U.S. Navy decisively defeated the Spanish Naval force and blockaded Manila Bay.
 The American naval commander, lacking forces to conduct land operations following his unexpectedly complete victory, returned Aguinaldo and a number of other revolutionary exiles to the Philippines from Hong Kong.Aguinaldo arrived in the Philippines on May 24 and on that date, proclaimed a dictatorial government, rekindling the Philippine Revolution (formally established by decree on June 18).
 On June 12, he issued the Philippine Declaration of Independence from Spain at his ancestral home in Cavite.
-He established a revolutionary government on June 23, under which the partly-elected and partly-appointed Malolos Congress convened on September 15 to write a constitution.
+The Dictatorial Government was replaced by a revolutionary government on June 23, which conducted a mass liberation of the islands from Spanish rule.
+It provided for the creation of the Malolos Congress, a legislative body partially elected and partially appointed, which convened on September 15 to write a constitution.

-On December 10, 1898, the 1898 Treaty of Paris was signed, ending the Spanish–American War and transferring the Philippines from Spain to the United States.
+On December 10, 1898, the 1898 Treaty of Paris was signed between Spain and the United States, ending the Spanish–American War and transferring the former's claim to the Philippines to the latter.
+The Revolutionary Government, through its accredited representative, Felipe Agoncillo, previously had an unproductive audience with the President of the United States, and now sought representation in the talks at Paris; Filipino representation was not granted and Agoncillo filed a protest against the Spanish act of ceding the Philippines, characterizing it as invalid under international law and therefore not binding.
+Agoncillo further contested the treaty and pushed for recognition of Philippine independence with the American Department of State and later the United States Senate, but his protests were paid no mind.

-The constitution written by the Malolos Congress was proclaimed on January 22, 1899, creating what is known today as the First Philippine Republic, with Aguinaldo as its president.
-The constitution was approved by delegates to the Malolos Congress on January 20, 1899, and sanctioned by Aguinaldo the next day.
-The convention had earlier elected Aguinaldo president on January 1, 1899, leading to his inauguration on January 23.
-Parts of the constitution gave Aguinaldo the power to rule by decree.
+The draft constitution, chiefly written by Felipe Calderón, was approved by the Congress in December 1898, but Mabini, through Aguinaldo, drafted amendments that allowed the President to rule by decree until other nations gave diplomatic recognition to the country.
+In response, the Congress named a commission headed by Calderón to investigate the proposed amendments, with the final report thoroughly objecting to Mabini's proposals, but a compromise was made and certain provisions were included in the final constitution, approved on January 20.
+Aguinaldo promulgated the constitution the next day, and the inauguration of the Constitution was scheduled for January 23.
+The constitution was titled "Constitución política", and was written in Spanish.
 (Note: The three parts of the constitution which are of particular interest are: